mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 should only be used when the workload is mostly read-only with only occasional writes.
 If used with a mixed or a write-heavy workload, the traffic will end up being routed almost exclusively to the primary server.

-**Note:** This feature requires MariaDB 10.2.16 or newer to function.
-In addition to this, the `session_track_system_variables` parameter must include `last_gtid` in its list of tracked system variables.

 The possible values for this parameter are: